Zulu-Inuoe/jzon/README.md

 This parser is written against [RFC 8259][JSONRFC] and strives to adhere strictly for maximum compliance and few surprises.

-Also, this has been tested against the [JSONTestSuite][JSONTestSuite].
+It also has been tested against the [JSONTestSuite][JSONTestSuite].
 See the [JSONTestSuite](JSONTestSuite/) directory in this repo for making & running the tests.

 In short, `jzon` is the only CL JSON library which correctly:
 * *declines* all invalid inputs per that suite